ISISComputingGroup/ibex_developers_manual/Lakeshore336.md

 The template files we're using have been tweaked to fit our needs and have gone through a general PV renaming, to make them consistent with our naming convention.
 In the template files we're not using the PVs have NOT been renamed.

 **NOTE**
-The device has actually four outputs, two of one type and two of another type, and we're only using one type.
+The device has actually four outputs, two of one type and two of another type.
 In the original IOC, the functionality common to both types is in the lakeshore336output.template file, while the things that are specific to each output type are in separate files, lakeshore336loop.template and lakeshore336analog.template.

 Now, some PVs (typically mbbi/mbbo) have their definition split in two files: the common fields in the common file, and the type-specific fields in the type-specific file.